Matthias-Fauconneau/kubler-solang/README.md

 Kubler namespace currently holding a reproducible builder to test net-p2p/solang

 ## Images
-bob-overlay extends kubler/bob-glibc with an ebuild overlay for solang solang-deps has LLVM:8 and rust-bin images/solang can produce a final application image
+- 'bob-overlay' extends kubler/bob-glibc with an ebuild overlay for solang
+- 'solang-deps' has LLVM:8 and rust-bin
+- 'solang' can produce a final application image

 ## Development
 ```shell